aishwarya-poojary/finance_tracker/README.md

 # README

-This is finance tracker app from the complete Ruby on rails developer course
+This is repo for the finance tracker app built by rails 6 from the complete Ruby on rails developer course